-There is another side to this consideration: we also want to feel "familiar" to other people.
+There is another side to this consideration:

+We also want to feel "familiar" to other people.
 In other words, we don't want them to experience us as too strange or too different.
-If other people were to find us a bit too different it may risk our sense of belonging.
+If other people were to find us a bit too different, it may risk our sense of belonging, which is connected to our sense of safety.

-So there are ways in which we participate in certain conversations, modes of being, or lifestyle choices based on underlying (and sometimes unacknowledged) needs for belonging and familiarity.
+So, there are ways in which we participate in certain conversations, modes of being, or lifestyle choices based on underlying, often unacknowledged, needs for belonging and familiarity.